yashchandel0007/python_programs/README.md

 # python_programs
-This repository contains all the python programs that i code.
+This repository contains all the python projects that i practice on pycharm on my personal computer.